angshuforever/rag_poc/README.md

-# Document Question-Answering System with Groq LLM
+# A POC on Retrieval-Augmented Generation.
+# An inhouse Question Answer Engine based on LLM

-This project implements a document question-answering system using Groq's LLM API and local document embeddings.
+This POC implements an inhouse question-answering system using Groq's LLM API and local document embeddings.
 It allows users to query a collection of documents and receive AI-generated responses based on the relevant content.

 ## Features